Lupennat/lupdo/README.md

 If you are running into problems, one thing that may help is enabling the debug mode for the connection.\
 You can enable debug using [ATTR_DEBUG](#pdo-constants--attributes).\
 This will print extra information on stdout.

+## BigInt & JSON
+`BigInt` can not be serialized into a JSON string, Lupdo does not implement any serialization Logic.\
+[Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#use_within_json) you can find some info about it.